hannobraun/caterpillar/README.md

 [2024-07-17](https://capi.hannobraun.com/daily/2024-07-17), and
 [2024-08-23](https://capi.hannobraun.com/daily/2024-08-23).

-### Caterpillar code is embedded into a host
+### Crosscut code is embedded into a host

-Caterpillar code does not execute I/O operations directly.
+Crosscut code does not execute I/O operations directly.
 Whenever it needs to do something that affects the outside world, it triggers an effect.
-That effect is executed by a platform-specific piece of code called the "host", which then passes the result back to Caterpillar.
+That effect is executed by a platform-specific piece of code called the "host", which then passes the result back to Crosscut.

-At this point, this is just an implementation detail, but I hope to use this concept to realize a number of benefits in the future: Mainly to represent all I/O resources as values provided by the host, making Caterpillar code sandboxed by default, and allowing side effects to be tracked through those values, making all functions pure.
+At this point, this is just an implementation detail, but I hope to use this concept to realize a number of benefits in the future: Mainly to represent all I/O resources as values provided by the host, making Crosscut code sandboxed by default, and allowing side effects to be tracked through those values, making all functions pure.

 A lot of this is inspired by the "platform" concept in [Roc].